WouterDeKort/VSTSHostedAgentPool/autoscalingApp/README.md

 This folder holds Azure Web App job for monitoring and autoscaling Azure Agents Virtual Machines Scale Set.

+# Known bugs

+1. Since VM deprovisioning in VMSS is not immediate process - when VM are already deprovisioning, agent service is still running and report to the queue as being online and could receive job to be performed.
+This job, sadly, will fail.

 ## Implementation

 Azure Web app job checks Azure DevOps account specified and monitors queue.
 As soon as there is waiting job - new VM in VMSS shall be started.